Fabio Fognini: 2016: Fourth title and Rio Olympics

-2017: 5th title and suspension
+2017: Fifth title, tournament suspension

 Fognini went to the semi-finals of Miami before losing in straight sets to Rafael Nadal.
 He rounded off strong finishes in the clay-court season including a defeat of world No. 1, Andy Murray.
 At Wimbledon, Fognini reached the third round, where he faced Murray again.
 This time Murray won in four sets, despite Fognini leading 5–1 in the fourth set.
 Fognini also captured the trophy in Gstaad over German qualifier Yannick Hanfmann.

 At the US Open, after a first round loss to Stefano Travaglia, Fognini was immediately suspended from the tournament for unsportsmanlike conduct, specifically three violations including using misogynistic language towards the female umpire.
 This caused him to default his third round doubles match with partner Simone Bolelli.
 On 11 October, the Grand Slam board provisionally suspended Fognini for two majors and fined him US$96,000 for a "Major Offence of Aggravated Behaviour."
 The fine will be halved and the ban of two majors will be lifted if good behavior is maintained through 2019.

 At the St. Petersburg Open, Fognini reached the final by defeating top seed Roberto Bautista Agut in the semi-final.
 He lost in the final to Damir Džumhur in three sets.